KDE/digikam-doc/export_tools/inaturalist_export.rst

     The iNaturalist Export Tool Searching About Contents on Online Database

+The **Place** text property will help iNaturalist database to identify in human way where the observation have been done, outside the fact that photos have been geo-localized with a GPS.

 On the left side, you can see the list of observation shots taken from digiKam collection.
 From the **Date** column, the tool scan the items to found the most older one as reference, and compute the delay of all other shots compared to this one.
 The maximum delay between the reference and the most recent shot must be lesser than value set in the **Photo should be taken within** from the settings view.

-In the way way, the tool scan also the items to found the original place of observation using the reference image.
+In the same way, the tool scan also the items to found the original place of observation using the reference image.
 It computes the distance of all other shots compared to this one.
 The maximum meters between the reference and the most recent shot must be lesser than value set in the **Photo should be taken within** from the settings view.

+Press **Start Uploading** button to transfer items.
+You can click on the **Close** button to abort the uploading of photos.

+Finally, you can view the uploaded photos by visiting the iNaturalist website.

 .. figure:: images/export_inaturalist_stream.webp
     :alt: